Hunter High School: Madrigal Choir

 The Madrigals are also an audition choir at Hunter.
 In order to help unify the choir, blend and talent are both key factors in the auditions.
 This group also performs at the choir concerts, and competes in a region competition in the spring.
 They are also required to prepare either a solo or smaller group number to be performed at that same competition.

 Drama

 The drama department is responsible for many events throughout the school year.
 They prepare and present many things, such as the school musical, and many smaller, student produced works.

 School musical

 The school musical is a high point not only for the drama department, but for all of the performing arts at Hunter.
 Members of the choir often join the cast for the play along with the drama students, and the Wind Ensemble and Orchestra combine for the Pit Orchestra, which provides the music.
-Recent productions include The King and I (2004), Beauty and the Beast (2005), Camelot (2006), The Wizard of Oz (1987 stage play) (2007),Joseph and the Amazing Technicolor Dreamcoat (2008 and 2014), White Christmas (2009), Bye Bye Birdie (2010), How to Succeed in Business Without Really Trying (2011), Sound of Music (2012), and West Side Story (2013).
+The inaugural production was Guys and Dolls (1991).
+More recent productions include The King and I (2004), Beauty and the Beast (2005), Camelot (2006), The Wizard of Oz (1987 stage play) (2007),Joseph and the Amazing Technicolor Dreamcoat (2008 and 2014), White Christmas (2009), Bye Bye Birdie (2010), How to Succeed in Business Without Really Trying (2011), Sound of Music (2012), and West Side Story (2013).